Lovkush-A/squash_wiki/README.md

 * What subgroups of players can be identified?
   * Dimension reduction and clustering reveal three clear clusters: players with many years in the top 10/the best players, players who played in late 90s and early 2000s and players who are currently playing
   * For interactive Bokeh visuals of these clusters, open the `.html` files in the `plots` directory
-  * For non-interactive plots, see below!
+  * For non-interactive plots, see below.
+Note these are hard to interpret - the interactive plots are highly recommended

 PCA visualisation:
 ![PCA visualisation of clusters](https://github.com/Lovkush-A/squash_wiki/blob/main/plots/pca.png)